 We have found that the most common compatibility problems are due to the type of SD card being used.
-You are strongly advised to use an SD card from the recommended list on GoPro's website, http://gopro.com/help/articles/Block/microSD-Card-Considerations.
+You are strongly advised to use a micro SD card from the recommended list on GoPro's website, http://gopro.com/help/articles/Block/microSD-Card-Considerations.

 For standard reliable operation, you need to use a U3 rated card which has a minimum of 30 MB/s read and write speed.

-Just insert your SD card into your PC, select the drive and hit start.
+Download and open one of the SD speed tester programs below, insert your micro SD card into your Computer*, select the drive containing the SD card, and hit start.

 Run the test a few times to make sure you are getting consistent results.

 For Mac, download the SD card speed tester here.

 If you get a read speed or write speed of less than 30 MB/s, this SD card cannot be reliably used with the GoPro camera.